-If you’re traveling through Kentucky with little ones, or with dinosaur enthusiasts, then a trip to Dinosaur World is an absolute must – it’s one of the most enjoyable things to do in Cave City!
+If you’re traveling through Kentucky with little ones, or with dinosaur enthusiasts, then a trip to Dinosaur World is an absolute must.
+It’s one of the most enjoyable things to do in Cave City!

 As you step back to a time before people walked the planet, visitors are treated to life-sized dinosaurs on view in a setting that represents what their habitats would have looked like when they were the kings of the earth!
 Check out the Prehistoric Museum on-site to view real-life fossils, including dinosaur skulls and claws!

-After viewing all of the dinosaur displays, make your way over the interactive activities like the Fossil Dig (yes, you can really dig for fossils!), the Dino Gem Excavation, and the Bone Yard, to learn the proper way that paleontologists uncover long dinosaur bones from under the sand.
+After viewing all of the dinosaur displays, make your way over the interactive activities like the Fossil Dig (yes, you can really dig for fossils!), the Dino Gem Excavation, and the Bone Yard, to learn the proper way paleontologists uncover long dinosaur bones from under the sand.

 Dinosaur World is open seven days a week, and tickets can be purchased at the door or in advance online.
 There is no food service inside the park, so guests are encouraged to bring coolers with their own snacks to enjoy during their visit.
 Dogs are also welcome on a visit to Dinosaur World, as long as they are friendly and leashed.

-Cumberland Gap National Historical Park
+Visit Cumberland Gap National Historical Park

 Enjoying a trip through Kentucky in the autumn?
 There is no better place to view Kentucky’s stunning fall foliage than Cumberland Gap National Historical Park.
 With leaves of every beautiful autumn hue, you can truly appreciate the season, while immersing yourself in Kentucky’s rich history.

-The park offers many guided tours for an expert’s view on the history of the area.
+The park offers many guided tours for an expert’s view of the history of the area.
 Choose from the Gap Cave Tours, to explore the outstanding underground cathedral, or the Hensley Settlement Tours, to learn about the small town that was inhabited on-site from 1903 to 1951.

 Visitors are also free to hike on their own through the many miles of trails throughout the park.
 The trails range from quick sightseeing tours to multi-day excursions in the Cumberland Gap backcountry.

-World of Golf
+Visit the World of Golf